 Unlike most other cryptocurrencies, XRP is managed by a single company called Ripple.
 The Ripple network's native crypto XRP is being developed and published by the Ripple company.
-Ripple's open source protocol and network is already being used by banks and other institutions.
-The Ripple network does not position itself as a direct rival for crypto, but as a more updated version of the SWIFT system used by banks.
+Ripple's open-source protocol and network are already being used by banks and other institutions.
+The Ripple network does not position itself as a direct rival for crypto but as a more updated version of the SWIFT system used by banks.
 There is no mining process to hit new XRP units.
 Pre-mined amount of 100 billion XRP units, but only a fraction is in circulation.
-In this lesson you will learn the basics of Ripple and XRP.
+In this lesson, you will learn the basics of Ripple and XRP.

 The Ripple network does not work on a blockchain and the native crypto XRP is not dependent on a Proof-of-Work algorithm such as Bitcoin or Ethereum.
 For this reason, it does not require as much energy and computing power, while also allowing faster transaction speeds.
 Instead, transactions on the Ripple network are performed through validating servers, which constantly compare the information they receive and process with a common ledger.
 The validating servers of Ripple use a consensus mechanism called HashTree.
 The main difference between the Ripple network and a proof-of-work blockchain is that consensus is reached by not comparing all data, but only a single value, which is derived by summarising the ledger data.
 These independent validating servers are managed by private individuals or by banks and institutions.
 According to the Ripple Technical FAQ, the electricity needed to make a validator work is similar to that required to run an email server.